Viniciusovski/Manage_Series_With_JPA/README.md

 ## 📋 Description

 This project is designed to manage TV series, allowing users to add and view series information.
-It also integrates with the ChatGPT API to provide detailed descriptions and recommendations.
+It also integrates with the ChatGPT API to provide detailed descriptions.

 ## 🚀 Features